Dave Marsh: Early life

-Marsh was born in Pontiac, Michigan.
-Moving to Waterford, Michigan in 1964.
-He graduated from Waterford Kettering High School in Waterford, Michigan in 1968.
-He then briefly attended Wayne State University in Detroit.
+Marsh grew up in Pontiac, Michigan, and graduated from Waterford Kettering High School in Waterford, Michigan.
+He attended Wayne State University in Detroit before dropping out in 1969 to write for Creem magazine.

 Career

-He began his career as a rock critic and editor at Creem magazine, which he helped start.
+Marsh began his career as a rock critic and editor at Creem, which he helped start.
 At Creem, he was mentored by close friend and colleague Lester Bangs.
-Marsh is credited with coining the term punk rock in a 1971 article he wrote about Question Mark & the Mysterians.
-While supportive of punk music in general, he said in a 2001 interview that "I don't know that it was any more important than disco," and believes rap is more significant than punk in the history of rock music.
+While supportive of punk music in general, he said in a 2001 interview that "I don't know that it was any more important than disco", and believes hip hop is more significant than punk in the history of rock music.

 He has written extensively about his favorite artists, including Marvin Gaye, whose song "I Heard It Through the Grapevine" he chose as the number one single of all-time in his book The Heart of Rock and Soul: the 1001 Greatest Singles Ever Made, and Sly Stone, whom he called "one of the greatest musical adventurers rock has ever known."

 Along with Rolling Stone magazine publisher Jann Wenner, Marsh has been involved in organizing and maintaining the Rock and Roll Hall of Fame in Cleveland, Ohio.
 Marsh has at times courted controversy with his style of maintaining selections.